01 · Speed Test Results

 ✦ Our Honest Take

 1 Gbps works great for most households — but if you have three or more people working or learning from home, active gamers, 4K streaming on multiple TVs, or a growing collection of smart home devices, our 5 Gbps plan is where things get really comfortable.
-You'll never think about bandwidth again.
-No throttling, no slowdowns during peak hours, no "who's hogging the internet" conversations.
-For a home that demands a lot, 5 Gbps is the sweet spot between everyday performance and true future-proofing.
+Pair it with Total Connect so the speed actually reaches every room in the house, and you'll never think about your internet again.
+No throttling, no slowdowns during peak hours, no "who's hogging the internet" conversations, no "the Wi-Fi is bad in the back bedroom."
+For a home that demands a lot, 5 Gbps with Total Connect is the sweet spot between everyday performance and true future-proofing.
 If you're unsure, give us a call — we'll walk you through it honestly.

 Still Not Sure What Speed You Need?